Bylaws of the Board of Regents

 the agenda has been adopted by the board or committee, changes can be made upon a

 two-thirds vote of the members present.
-Unless all regents are present, Bylaws of
+Unless all regents are present, action taken

 - The board, its committees, and subcommittees, may conduct public forums or hearings without a formal agenda for the forums or hearings, provided that such meetings are properly noticed in accordance with these bylaws.